Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Quench Dynamics

 \subsection{Weak violation of Ergodicity}

-At $\Delta=0$, the model \eqref{eq:hamiltonian_ladder} becomes a ``PXP" model on the 2-leg square ladder and since this lattice is bipartite, it is expected to host QMBS \cite{Omiya_PhysRevA.107.023318}.
-Explicit numerical evidence for persistent oscillations in the 2-leg square ladder ``PXP" model was presented in \cite{Pal_PhysRevB.111.L161101}, where it was shown that the quantum quench dynamics under the Hamiltonian \eqref{eq:hamiltonian_ladder} starting from the N\'eel or $\ket{\mathbb{Z}_2}$ state (i.e. $\ket{\substack{\circ\bullet\circ\bullet\circ\bullet...\\\bullet\circ\bullet\circ\bullet\circ...}}$) or equivalently it's translated partner $\ket{\overline{\mathbb{Z}}_2}$ state (i.e. $\ket{\substack{\bullet\circ\bullet\circ\bullet\circ...\\\circ\bullet\circ\bullet\circ\bullet...}}$), exhibits persistent many-body oscillations lasting several cycles.
-Furthermore, these revivals were tied to the existence of quantum many-body scars (QMBS) i.e. special anomalous eigenstates of the Hamiltonian which have a large overlap with the $\ket{\mathbb{Z}_2}$ (or $\ket{\overline{\mathbb{Z}}_2}$) and are almost equally spaced in energy.
-The QMBS observed in \cite{Pal_PhysRevB.111.L161101} for $\Delta\sim 0$ were found to be qualitatively similar to the ones observed in the 1D PXP chain, in the sense that in principle they could be understood from a semi-analytical forward scattering approximation (FSA) picture \cite{Turner2018,Turner_PhysRevB.98.155134}.
+At $\Delta=0$, the model \eqref{main:eq:hamiltonian_ladder} becomes a ``PXP" type model on the 2-leg square ladder.
+Since this lattice is bipartite, it is expected to host QMBS \cite{Omiya_PhysRevA.107.023318}.
+Explicit numerical evidence for persistent oscillations in the 2-leg square ladder ``PXP" model was presented in Ref.~\cite{Pal_PhysRevB.111.L161101}, where it was shown that the quantum quench dynamics under the Hamiltonian \eqref{main:eq:hamiltonian_ladder} starting from the N\'eel or $\ket{\mathbb{Z}_2}$ state (i.e. $\ket{\substack{\circ\bullet\circ\bullet\circ\bullet...\\\bullet\circ\bullet\circ\bullet\circ...}}$), or equivalently its translated partner $\ket{\overline{\mathbb{Z}}_2}$ state (i.e., $\ket{\substack{\bullet\circ\bullet\circ\bullet\circ...\\\circ\bullet\circ\bullet\circ\bullet...}}$), exhibit persistent many-body oscillations that last several cycles.
+This behavior was attributed to the presence of QMBS.
+The QMBS observed in Ref.~\cite{Pal_PhysRevB.111.L161101} for $\Delta\sim 0$ were found to be qualitatively similar to those in the 1D PXP chain in the sense that, they could be understood from a semi-analytical forward scattering approximation (FSA) picture \cite{Turner2018,Turner_PhysRevB.98.155134}.
 This has been labeled as ``FSA"-like QMBS in the schematic Fig.~\ref{fig:quench_dynamics_schematics_of_dynamical_phases}.
-In addition to these ``FSA"-like oscillations, Ref.~\cite{Pal_PhysRevB.111.L161101} presented further numerical evidence of many-body persistent revivals starting from the $\ket{\mathbb{Z}_2}$ (or equivalently $\ket{\overline{\mathbb{Z}}_2}$) state and the Rydberg vacuum state (i.e. $\ket{\text{vac}}=\ket{\substack{\circ\circ...\circ\\\circ\circ...\circ}}$) for $\Delta\sim\Omega$.
-This kind of persistent revivals cannot be understood by a straightforward adaptation of the FSA scheme, due to the presence of a finite non-zero detuning on each site.
-These types of persistent revivals at $\Delta/\Omega=1$ are dubbed as ``non-FSA"-like QMBS in the schematic Fig.~\ref{fig:quench_dynamics_schematics_of_dynamical_phases}.
+In addition to this ``FSA" regime, Ref.~\cite{Pal_PhysRevB.111.L161101} also presented numerical evidence of many-body persistent revivals starting from the $\ket{\mathbb{Z}_2}$ (or equivalently $\ket{\overline{\mathbb{Z}}_2}$) state and the electronic ground-state at all sites, $\ket{\text{vac.}}=\ket{\substack{\circ\circ...\circ\\\circ\circ...\circ}}$, at $\Delta\sim 1$.
+However, these revivals cannot be understood through a straightforward adaptation of the FSA scheme, due to the presence of finite longitudinal fields, which makes the energy-landscape of the Fock space non-trivial.
+A qualitative picture leading to this second class of revivals remains to be understood.
+We label these revivals as ``non-FSA"-like QMBS in Fig.~\ref{fig:quench_dynamics_schematics_of_dynamical_phases}.\\